News & blogs

 Creative Mentor Network (CMN) was built on the belief that the creative industries should reflect the diversity of our society.
 Their key goal is to create a more accessible and inclusive future for the creative industries, supporting young people from lower socio-economic backgrounds through mentoring programmes.

-You can find out more about CMN in our Organisation Directory, or join us at our ‘Mentoring as a tool to support social mobility’ masterclass.
+You can find out more about CMN in our Organisation Directory.